 FAST for Employment

 The Focusing Access on Skills and Training (FAST) for Employment program is a time-limited, federally funded program of ILRC Thunder Bay.
-Currently, this program's end date is March 31, 2022.
-ILRC Thunder Bay reapplies for funding as calls for proposals are announced.
-Each time this program is renewed by a new round of possible funding, aspects of the program may change.
+We have just began a new, 3-year project on April 3, 2023 and is set to conclude on March 31, 2026!
+This is exciting news for the many persons with disabilities in our community who are committed to becoming employed.
 The FAST Program assists a limited number of eligible, suitable participants to gain the skills to help themselves become employed.

 To participate in our FAST for Employment program, it is imperative that you are ready to make the commitment to yourself to become employed.
 You must agree to work with us directly and stay in regular contact with us so that we can provide you with the best possible service.
 We're here to assist you in helping yourself; expecting you to be an equal partner and putting in the effort it may take to become successfully employed.